metamn/beat/code/pages/clojure/clojure.md

 export type TBorderVariants = typeof borderVariants[number]; // This data is lost
 ```

-Typedoc, the documentation generator is meant for command line usage, not for using with React and JSX<sup id="footnote--6">[6](#footnotes--6)https://github.com/TypeStrong/typedoc/issues/1539</sup>.
+Typedoc, the documentation generator is meant for command line usage, not for using with React and JSX<sup id="footnote--6">[6](#footnotes--6)</sup>.
 Meantime the API is foggy and undocumented.
+And writing a JSON parser, on this project, is distraction.

 Emotion / React hooks / Next.js &mdash; one of them, all of them, a combination of them &mdash; don't like recursive structures.
 And recursion is extensive when a complete documentation site is generated.